stingo/mylab/README.md

 ## Changes
 - [x] Fix for country_code nil error
-- [ ] Exclude currency dropdown of forgotten password page
+- [x] Exclude currency dropdown of forgotten password page

+Deployed the changes to a new staging environment: https://upfrica-develop.herokuapp.com/

 ### Exclude currency dropdown of forgotten password page